Parañaque National High School: Academic track

-Technical-vocational livelihood track (TVL)
+Technical-Professional track (TechPro)

 This track focuses more on providing technical and vocational skills and education to students who wish to gain employment after graduating from senior high school.
-Students who graduate from this track will be given Certificates of Competency (COC) and National Certifications (NC).
+Students who graduate from this track will be given Certificates of Competency (COC) and Level 2 National Certificates (NC II).
 The school initially offered six strands as part of the technical-vocational livelihood track during SY 2016–2017.
 The ICT strand was introduced a year later as part of expansion of the Senior High School system.
+Like the academic track, strands in the Technical-vocational Livelihood track are dissolved as pathways will replace the strands.
+As part of the curricular reforms, the Technical-vocational Livelihood track is renamed as the Technical-Professional track.